KRoberts5/cs310-tic-tac-toe/README.md

 ### makeMark()

-This method accepts two integer values that represent the row and column values of the grid box.
+This method is called whenever a user requests to mark a grid location.
+The method accepts two integer values that represent the row and column values of the grid box.
 If the requested grid box is both valid and unmarked, the mark is set to represent the symbol of the current player.
 If the grid box is either invalid or marked, the user will be told to make another selection and the current player will not change.
+In the case that a mark was made, a boolean variable set to true is returned.
+Otherwise, false is returned.

 ### isValidSquare()

-Checks to make sure that row and column values retrieved from input are greater than or equal to zero and less than the width of the current gameboard.
+This method is called whenever a method of the model needs to verify that a requested grid space is within the bounds of the game board.
+It checks to make sure that row and column values retrieved from input are greater than or equal to zero and less than the width of the current gameboard.
 If valid, a boolean variable set to true is returned.
+Otherwise, false is returned.

 ### isSquareMarked()

-Checks the state of the gridbox that the current user has chosen for selection.
+This method is callled whenever a method of the model needs to check if a grid space is marked.
 If the grid box represents a player value, the square has been marked and a boolean variable set to true will be returned.
 Otherwise, false is returned.

 ### getMark()